9brada6/tabs-with-posts/development.md

 - Make icons work inline(add before tabs, only one time, but we will do this later), and make them the default behavior.
 - In tests, add coverage for each method.
 - Verify each icon alignment, in the simple style.
 Take the reference the user and the calendar icon.

+### Tab Style

+- Make sure that all the styles for tabs exist.
+- Make sure that the style is tested(how?)
+- Make sure that all tabs are commented.